- Agriculture, Forestry & Soils

 - Origin and types

-A cereal grass plant (× Triticosecale) obtained from the hybridization of wheat (Triticum) with rye (Secale cereale).
+A cereal grass plant (× Triticosecale) obtained from the hybridization of wheat with rye.
 Triticale (Fig. 1) is a crop plant with a small-seeded cereal grain that is used for human food and livestock feed.
-Worldwide, triticale is gaining importance as a cereal grain, with about 14.7 million tons (13.3 metric tons) per year being harvested from 9.6 million acres (3.9 million hectares).
+Plant breeders developed triticale by artificially crossing wheat (Triticum) and rye (Secale cereale)—hence, the cereal's taxonomic designation as × Triticosecale.
 The European continent dominates the production of triticale, producing 90% of the total crop.
-Countries with the greatest production are Poland, Germany, France, and Belarus.
-See also: Cereal; Grain crops; Grass crops; Poales; Rye; Wheat
+Countries with the greatest production are Poland, Germany, Belarus, and France.
+See also: Agricultural science (plant); Agronomy; Cereal; Grain crops; Grass crops; Plant breeding; Poales; Rye; Wheat

 The content above is only an excerpt.